Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-access-to-s3-buckets.md

    }
    ```

 1. Anonymous access to S3 buckets is disabled by default.
-To enable anonymous access, run the {% include qq.html command="s3_modify_bucket" %}, specify the bucket name, and use the `--enable-anonymous-access` flag.
+To enable anonymous access, run the {% include qq.html command="s3_modify_bucket" %} command, specify the bucket name, and use the `--enable-anonymous-access` flag.

-1. To disable anonymous access, run the {% include qq.html command="s3_modify_bucket" %}, specify the bucket name, and use the `--disable-anonymous-access` flag.
+1. To disable anonymous access, run the {% include qq.html command="s3_modify_bucket" %} command, specify the bucket name, and use the `--disable-anonymous-access` flag.

 <a id="inheritable-aces"></a>